 Making the batter itself is super easy, you actually want to make sure that you don’t work too hard and overwork the batter.
 Here are some tips to get the crispiest batter:

 - Keep all the ingredients as cold as possible, this will help prevent the overdevelopment of gluten and get crispier tempura.

 - Only combine and mix the batter ingredients right before frying.

 - Use chopsticks and don’t overmix the batter because this develops the gluten, which can affect the tempura texture.

 - Dip the ingredients into a bowl of potato starch to lightly coat the ingredient and then dip into the batter.
 This helps the batter stick to the ingredient.

 - Deep-fry the tempura over neutral cooking oil with 350 °F heat for about one to two minutes or until the color becomes lightly golden.
+(Use an instant-read thermometer to know the exact measurement!)
 Since there is potato starch in the batter, it will not become golden brown so pull it when the color changes to light gold.
 The texture should be very crunchy.